bastien34/rdt_tools/src/README.md

 ## todos

+- button 'start CQ' create a directory and load medias in it, open track
 - logs should automatically updated during new version extension generation

-- open VLC player from libreoffice / open media from there
+- open media in VLC using dbus loading track

 - tool to compile menu from simplier format to xml